bludit/documentation-english/themes/helper-for-themes/index.md

 </code></pre>

 ## Include jQuery
-Bludit use [jQuery](http://jquery.com) and provide a method to include it to your theme.
+Bludit uses [jQuery](http://jquery.com) and provides a method to include it to your theme.

 <pre><code data-language="php"><?php
 	echo Theme::jquery();